mvdogan/NeonkNN/README.md

 # NeonkNN

-Use `./kNNskl.py` to run scikit-learn kNN
+Use `python kNNskl.py` to run scikit-learn kNN on Neon

+##### To do (Updated on 12/07/15):
+  * Use 1,300 images as training data;
+  * Test all 2,000 images using the basic setting and generate confusion matrix as well as binary image files;

+> The following will probably be discarded:

-kNN.py is still undergoing work.
+> kNN.py is still undergoing work.
 Will complete if necessary (i.e. based on performance of kNNskl.py)

-##### To do:
-  * Loop through files in folder - how many training images and which validation images?
-  * Add header to output
-  * Add validation image name to first column of output file - maybe
-  * Integrate processImage